ravi-2912/CFD-Mesh-Techniques/README.md

 ## Getting Started

-Just download and open the Visual Studio Solution file with extension '''.sln''' from within the Visual Studio.
+Just download and open the Visual Studio Solution file with extension ```.sln``` from within the Visual Studio.

 ### Prerequisites